ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 Some software may only be initially available in a newer version than was installed on Farnam or Ruddle.

 If you cannot find a software package on McCleary that you need, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into installing it for you.

-### Conda Enviroments

-If you have conda environment on Farnam or Ruddle that you would like to setup on McCleary, see our [Export Conda Environment documentation](/clusters-at-yale/guides/conda-export/).

 ## Partition and Job Scheduler